Paternity Lawyer in Honolulu

 Looking To Establish Paternity?
 Call Our Firm Today.

 Establishing paternity can sometimes be a difficult process, especially if the parents have different opinions about who the child’s father is.
-Our Honolulu family law attorney is experienced with handling sensitive cases such as this and is dedicated to providing quality legal counsel to every client.
+Our Honolulu attorney is experienced with handling sensitive cases such as this and is dedicated to providing quality legal counsel to every client.
 If you are looking to establish paternity because you need to secure custody of your child, or child support from the probable father, our family lawyers may be able to help.
 We’ve been dealing with family law matters since 2005, and regularly take on cases involving custody and support.

-Get access to quality legal representation and counsel with our Honolulu family lawyer.
+Get access to quality legal representation and counsel with our Honolulu lawyer.
 Call (808) 201-3898 today to schedule a consultation.

 Understanding Paternity in Hawaii